 MH will announce the 2017-18 Great Michigan Read title in April of 2017 with program implementation in the fall of 2017.

 Previous Great Michigan Read titles include: Station Eleven by Emily St. John Mandel; Annie’s Ghosts by Steve Luxenberg; Arc of Justice by Kevin Boyle; Stealing Buddha’s Dinner by Bich Minh Nguyen and The Nick Adams Stories by Ernest Hemingway.

-Potential sponsors should contact MHC before the 2017-18 title is announced in April in order to be included in a limited edition printing of the novel.
+Potential sponsors should contact MH before the 2017-18 title is announced in April in order to be included in a limited edition printing of the novel.